 One of the key functions of our board of directors is informed oversight of the risk management process.
 Our board of directors does not have a standing risk management committee, but rather administers this oversight function directly through our board of directors as a whole, as well as through various standing committees of our board of directors that address risks inherent in their respective areas of oversight.
 In particular our board of directors is responsible for monitoring and assessing strategic risk exposure and our audit committee has the responsibility to consider and discuss major financial risk exposures and the steps our management takes to monitor and control such exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee also monitors compliance with legal and regulatory requirements.
-Our compensation committee also assesses and monitors whether compensation plans, policies and programs comply with applicable legal and regulatory requirements.
+Our compensation committee is responsible for overseeing the management of risks relating to executive compensation plans and arrangements.
+The compensation committee also assesses and monitors whether compensation plans, policies and programs comply with applicable legal and regulatory requirements.